m0xpd/SubHarmonics/Applications/ClockDivision_and_RhythmGeneration.md

 and, of course, ModMix.

 You can set up the base pattern with m & n and introduce variation by
-* changing the phase and
+* changing the 'phase' and
 * switching between the internal modulators by appliying CV changes to the Mix input.

 **SubHarmonics** generates